Sign up to our Newsletter

 1. Is Law School Really Expensive?

-In general, law school is considered to be expensive to attend.
+Yes, law school can be very expensive.
 Even for the cheapest law schools, students typically require some form of financial aid.

 2. What Is The Cheapest Law School To Attend?

-The University of the District of Columbia (Clarke) costs $13,438 a year for in-state students and is the cheapest law school to attend.
+The University of the District of Columbia (David A. Clarke School of Law) costs $12,438 a year for in-state students and is the cheapest law school to attend.

 3. Is It Worth It Going To Law School?